2 AI for Everyone: An Introductory Overview

 Deep Learning

-Deep Learning (DL) is a subset of ML, that uses multilayered neural networks, called deep neural networks.
+Deep Learning (DL) is a subset of ML that uses multilayered neural networks, called deep neural networks.

-Figure 2.7: (a) A shallow model, such as linear regression, has short computation paths between inputs and output. (b) A decision list network has some long paths for some possible input values, but most paths are short. (c) A deep learning network has longer computation paths, allowing each variable to interact with all the others.
+Figure 2.6.1: (a) A shallow model, such as linear regression, has short computation paths between input and output. (b) A decision list network has some long paths for some possible input values, but most paths are short. (c) A deep learning network has longer computation paths, allowing each variable to interact with all the others.
+Source: Artificial Intelligence - A Modern Approach.
+[2]

 Despite advances in backpropagation, deep learning, computing power, and optimization, neural networks still face the problem known as catastrophic forgetting — losing old knowledge when trained on new tasks.
-Current AI models are often “frozen” and specialized, needing complete retraining for updates, unlike even simple animals that can continuously learn without forgetting [4].
-This limitation is one of the reason that led to the development of specialized deep learning models, each with unique architectures tailored to specific tasks.
+Current AI models are often “frozen” and specialized, needing complete retraining for updates, unlike even simple animals that can continuously learn without forgetting [5].
+This limitation is one of the reasons that led to the development of specialized deep learning models, each with unique architectures tailored to specific tasks.
 Let’s explore how each of these models can be applied in scientific research!

 CNNs simulate this by using small, repeated filters, or kernels, that scan parts of an image to find basic shapes, edges, and textures, regardless of their location.
 This scanning process, called convolution, enables early CNN layers to detect simple patterns (like lines) and deeper layers to identify more complex shapes or objects.

-Figure 2.7: Source (Bennett, 2023) [4] Convolutional Neural Networks
+Figure 2.6.2: Source (Bennett, 2023) [5] Convolutional Neural Networks

-Figure 2.7: Source (Bennett, 2023) [4] Convolutional Neural Networks
+Figure 2.6.2: Source (Bennett, 2023) [5] Convolutional Neural Networks

 Limitations of CNNs